Skip to main content

 While hormonal therapies can exert some anti-inflammatory effects, particularly estrogen, the presence of systemic inflammation can create a challenging environment for these treatments to succeed fully.
 An anti-inflammatory lifestyle, rich in antioxidants from fruits and vegetables, omega-3 fatty acids, and regular moderate exercise, works in concert with hormonal protocols to reduce the inflammatory burden.
 This creates a more favorable cellular environment, allowing hormone receptors to function optimally and improving overall therapeutic responsiveness.

-Consider the impact on peptide therapy.
+Consider the impact on growth hormone peptide therapy.
 Peptides like Sermorelin and Ipamorelin / CJC-1295 aim to stimulate growth hormone release, which has anabolic and regenerative properties.
-However, can impair cellular repair processes and reduce the body’s responsiveness to growth factors.
+However, chronic inflammation can impair cellular repair processes and reduce the body’s responsiveness to growth factors.
 By mitigating inflammation through lifestyle, the body becomes more receptive to the regenerative signals provided by these peptides, enhancing their benefits for muscle gain, fat loss, and tissue repair.

 The Neuroendocrine-Immune Axis and Lifestyle